A-Fisk/actiPy/notes.md

 ### Invert light values

 ## TODO
-- invert light values actogram so shades dark not light
 - add to light remap so can remap based on subjective light/dark (half/what period of day we want)
 - calculate interdaily stability